-In the Permian Basin, we use brackish water that is not suitable for human consumption or agricultural usage in lieu of fresh water, when possible.
-More than 90 percent of the water used in our well completions in the Permian Basin is from brackish water sources.
+In the Permian Basin, we use brackish water in lieu of fresh water when possible.
+More than 95 percent of the water used in our well completions in the Permian Basin is from brackish water sources.

-Our operations in the Appalachian region strive to maximize the reuse of its brine (water that flows back to the surface when the well begins producing natural gas).
-In 2014 and 2015, we recycled or reused 97 percent of our brine.
+Our operations in the Appalachian region strive to maximize the reuse of its produced water.
+In 2014 and 2015, we recycled or reused 97 percent of our produced water.
 This is part of an overall strategy to reduce both our freshwater consumption and the need for water transportation, transfer and disposal.

 water recycling at our refineries

 Jurong Island, Singapore

 In 2017, Singapore’s national water agency awarded the Singapore Refining Company (SRC)*** the inaugural Water Efficiency Award in the Refining category for its efforts in water recycling.
 The SRC built a recycling plant that further manages treated wastewater that would otherwise be discharged to the sea.
 The plant uses ceramic microfiltration and reverse osmosis, removing suspended solids, oil, grease and other contaminants from the used water.
 Water from the new plant meets both industrial and potable water specifications and is recycled back to the refinery’s boiler feed water.
 The plant currently meets approximately 20 percent of the SRC’s water demand.

 In Cape Town, South Africa, we partnered with Improchem on a water-recycling project that has reduced by approximately 75 percent the amount of water withdrawn each day by our Cape Town Refinery.
 This reduction is the equivalent of water used by 6,000 homes in Western Cape province.